 Starting the Polling Session

-- Before the session starts in Blackboard Collaborate Ultra, log in to your Top Hat account on your laptop and enter your course space.
+- Before the session starts in Zoom, log in to your Top Hat account on your laptop and enter your course space.

 - In Top Hat, select the discussion question(s) you want to present by selecting the square to the left of the questions.